 horizontal-tb that would control the size in the inline direction.
 In

 vertical-lr it controls the size in the block direction because it does not rotate with the text.

 inline-size.
 If we give our block an

 inline-size of 100px, it doesn't matter whether we are in a horizontal or a vertical writing mode,

 inline-size will always mean the size in the inline direction.

-The Logical Properties and Values specification includes logical versions of the properties that control margins, padding and borders as well as other mappings for things that we have typically used physical directions to specify.
+The CSS logical properties and values module includes logical versions of the properties that control margins, padding and borders as well as other mappings for things that we have typically used physical directions to specify.

-In most cases flow layout works as you would expect it to when changing the writing mode of the document, or parts of the document.
+In most cases, flow layout works as you would expect it to when changing the writing mode of the document or parts of the document.
 This can be used to properly typeset vertical languages or for creative reasons.
-CSS is making this easier by way of introducing logical properties and values so that when working in a vertical writing mode we can size things based on their inline and block size.
+CSS is making this easier by way of introducing logical properties and values so that when working in a vertical writing mode sizing can be based on element's inline and block size.
 This will be useful when creating components which can work in different writing-modes.